eclipse-threadx/getting-started/STMicroelectronics/B-L475E-IOT01A/readme.md

 ### Install the tools

-The cloned repo contains a setup script that installs and configures the first set of required tools.
-After you run the setup script, you can install the remaining tools manually.
+The cloned repo contains a setup script that installs and configures the required tools.
 If you installed these tools in another tutorial in the getting started guide, you don't need to do it again.

 > Note: The setup script installs the following tools:
 > * [GCC](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm): Compile